-Janine highlighted reports to set the stage.
+Janine highlighted a couple of reports to set the stage.
 The first was the International Energy Agency’s World Energy 2017 Outlook.
 The IEA, based in Paris, is well-respected for their statistics and analyses of global energy use.
 IEA points to the need to make transformative changes in the energy sector.
 The IEA examined a number of scenarios related to energy and climate emissions, including the “New Policies Scenario” and the “Sustainable Development Scenario.”
 The New Policies scenario was striking because their projections included the current commitments of countries under the Paris Climate Treaty.
 Even so, global CO2 emissions and energy demand continues to rise with the equivalent of adding another India and China to global energy demand between now and 2040.
 In the Sustainable Development Scenario, renewables, energy efficiency, and other technologies including nuclear and carbon capture, are used for decarbonization and increased electrification to get a radical reduction in CO2 emissions.
 IEA is recommending pursuing this latter route.

 Annette Osso, Managing Director, Resilient Virginia and co-moderator for the session, highlighted the importance of electric power and exploring ways to improve the power grid and accelerate action on resiliency in communities.